BenchmarkXPRT/AIXPRT/OpenVINO/AIXPRT/Modules/Deep-Learning/README.md

          ```
    * During the installation process, please review any prompts and allow the installation of necessary dependencies.

-***Note***: Above step will run the benchmark with configuration with CPU as target, int8 precision on batches 1, 2, 4, 8, 16 and 32 for resnet-50 and ssd-mobilenet.
+***Note***: The steps above will run the benchmark with configuration with CPU as target, int8 precision on batches 1, 2, 4, 8, 16, and 32 for ResNet-50 and SSD-MobileNet.
    If you prefer to change the configuration, please edit the JSON file under AIXPRT/Config/.
 Instructions to edit the configuration JSON are [here](https://github.com/BenchmarkXPRT/AIXPRT/blob/master/Tensorflow/AIXPRT/EditConfig.md).

 ## 3. Results